tiemimaeda/tiemimaeda/README.md

 My name is Tiemi Maeda, I'm from SP-Brazil 🇧🇷.
 I worked for many years in Food & Nutrition industry and after 2 years of an adventure in Ireland, I got back to Brazil and finally decided to explore web development 💻.
 I was part of the 3rd generation of 💛 [\<Laboratoria\>](https://www.laboratoria.la/br), a social startup that aims to empower women in technology.

-It's been about a year since I started this amazing journey and I'm loving it!
+It's been 2 years since I started this amazing journey and I'm loving it!
 I'm currently working as a software developer and I keep studying a lot!

 On my spare time I enjoy listening to music 🎧, watching movies 🎬 and TV series 📺, reading books 📖 and meeting up with friends 🍻.